julienlucas/fashion-style-recognition-mm-rag/README.md

-Add a star to the repo to support my work. 🙏
+If you like my work, add a star. 🙏

 ![Fashion Style Analyzer Header](./static/header.png)

-# Fashion Style Analyzer multimodal RAG
+# Multimodal RAG for fashion outfit recommandations

 This AI system analyzes outfits and proposes style enhancement in Taylor Swift's fashion.